Recasting Experimental Constraints on Relativistic Magnetic Monopoles: Recasting experimental limits

 \subsection{Parker bounds}

 Among the indirect MM constraints, the most notable is the so-called Parker bound, which is obtained from the requirement that the MMs should not short out the GMFs~\cite{Parker:1970xv,Turner:1982ag}.
-For MMs that propagate to Earth from outside the Milky Way, the Parker bound on their flux takes the form~\cite{Kobayashi:2023ryr}
+For MMs that propagate to Earth from outside the Milky Way, the Parker bound on their flux takes the form~\cite{Kobayashi:2023ryr}\footnote{Even if the MMs' velocity at Earth is well described by its mean value (cf. \autoref{fn:2}), the variance of the MMs' energy loss inside the Galaxy may be nonnegligible.
+This, along with other discussions require a few conditions for the Parker bound in \autoref{eq:parker} to hold; see Eqs.~(2.16)--(2.18) in \cite{Kobayashi:2023ryr}.
+These conditions are satisfied for the parameters shown in \autoref{fig:limits_exp}.}

 for a generic magnetic charge~$g$.
 Here, $\gamma_{\ro{MW}} = (1- v_{\ro{MW}}^2)^{-1/2}$ is the Lorentz factor of the MMs with respect to the Milky Way,\footnote{The Parker bound also applies to MMs that are clustered with the Milky Way (this can happen for singly charged MMs if $m \gtrsim 10^{18}\, \ro{GeV}$), for which $v_{\ro{MW}}$ becomes the virial velocity $\sim 10^{-3}$.
 We also note that since the velocities of both clustered and unclustered MMs with respect to the Milky Way are comparable to or larger than that of the Earth, the MM flux in the rest frames of the Milky Way and Earth are the same order.} which is given as $v_{\ro{MW}} = \max\{v_{\mathrm{I}}, v_{\rm p}\}$ in terms of the IGMF-induced velocity in \autoref{eq:v_MW} and the Milk Way's peculiar velocity.
 The other parameters are for the GMF, with $\tau_{\mathrm{gen}}$ being the dynamo time scale which is often considered to be $\sim 10^8\, \ro{yr}$.